 The Layoff That Feels Like Retirement, But Isn’t

 A 64-year-old laid off after decades at the same employer walks out with severance, convinced his working life is over.
 Within a week, he files for Social Security, assuming the layoff forced early retirement.
-That single assumption can cost tens of thousands of dollars over the rest of his life.
+That single assumption can cost tens of thousands of dollars over the rest of his life, and it is one of the most common and most avoidable mistakes workers in their early 60s make.

 The confusion stems from language.
 In everyday speech, early retirement describes stopping work before planned.
 In Social Security’s language, it means filing a claim before your full retirement age (FRA), nothing else.
 Not the layoff, not the final paycheck.
 On personal finance forums, versions of this story appear monthly: someone laid off in their early 60s asking whether they “have to” take Social Security now, unaware the choice is entirely theirs.